 One of the mechanics was an old guy, an Ernest Borgnine from Airwolf looking dude, who spent the afternoon dismantling a huge four-banger, wrenching on it and carefully removing each part.
 We stopped and ate lunch with him.
-I told him I was into computers, and he produced a magazine ad for a 486-33DX computer, something from the back of Popular Mechanics or something.
+I told him I was into computers, and he produced a folded-up magazine ad for a 486-33DX computer, something from the back of Popular Mechanics or something.
 It lauded that the machine came with dozens of software titles, a sound card, a microphone.
 “You don’t even need to know how to program.
 You can just talk to it,” he said.
 Maybe it recorded voice memos, but this was twenty years pre-Siri.
 “Well, you still need to…” “No!
 You just talk to it!”
 I always wanted to see if he actually bought it and then did a “help computer” into the mic and got nothing but a DOS prompt.

 That job lasted a day, and the inventory was over.
 The next morning, they sent me to a factory in Middlebury, something with a vaguely generic name, like A&B Wood Works.
 I was to report there at 6 AM.
-I remember trying to go to bed at something like 8:00 the night before, which was completely stupid, since half the time I stayed up until 4 in the morning, and now I needed to wake up at 4:00.
+I remember trying to go to bed at something like 8:00 the night before, which was completely stupid, since half the time I stayed up until four in the morning, and now I needed to wake up at four in the morning.
 I didn’t have a car, and this place was maybe a half-hour away, so my Mom had to leave early and drive me there.
 At the time, I was trying to avoid everyone in my family, so spending an hour a day in the car with my Mom wasn’t ideal.

 At this factory, they painted the chipboard pieces that make up entertainment centers and bookshelves.
 The whole factory was essentially a huge loop of a conveyor belts.
 One guy would put a board on the belt, and it would go through a sprayer that laid down a coat of lacquer paint.
 Then it would go through a drying station, which would cure the paint quickly with hot air.
 Then it would get flipped, and go through a second time, and then it would get pulled and stacked.
 You’d do a couple of stacks per pallet, a pallet every couple of hours, a few pallets a day, a few dozen pallets per semi truck, a few trucks per order, and then you’d change color or change lumber type and do it again.

 Maybe four or five people ran the entire factory.
 They worked every day, from 6 AM to 6 PM.
 Almost every week, they would work five days a week, sometimes six or seven.
 They paid time and a half for every hour past 40, and double time for every hour past 60.
 I think the minimum wage at that time was $4.25, and Manpower paid me $6.60.
 So the average minimum wage burger-slinger made $170 a week, and at Manpower, I’d make $264.
 But if I stayed at this job, I’d make $396 a week, plus an extra $158.40 for each weekend day I worked.
-That meant if they did work 7 days a week, I’d make more than a week’s pay over the course of a weekend.
+That meant if they did work seven days a week, I’d make more than a week’s flipping-burgers pay over the course of a weekend in the factory.
 How hard could this be?

 Factory work is always mind-numbing, but this particular setup seemed worse than normal.
-It took a fair amount of work to pull boards off of the stack and slap them onto the conveyor.
+It took a fair amount of effort to pull boards off of the stack and slap them onto the conveyor.
 That sounds easy, but it’s a full-body workout; it’s like slinging kettlebells around.
 You have to spin and dip and pull and lift and heft and spin and drop, all with precision.
 And you do the same movements over and over and over.
 The same exact movements.
-The chipboard pieces aren’t heavy, but moving them in the same exact way makes them heavy.
+The chipboard pieces aren’t heavy, but moving them in the same exact way makes them seem heavy.
 I worked without gloves; when I asked if they had any, someone answered “we stopped paying the supplier, so they stopped delivering more gloves.”
 The work was continuous, and I had to constantly supply boards.
 I could barely think, and all of my thinking power went to one simple equation: $6.60 an hour, times 40 hours, plus 20 hours times 1.5 times 6.60.

 Different factories have a different rhythm.
 The best way to break the routine is to talk to someone, work at a machine next to another guy, pack boxes with someone else, find some job that requires you to stop every 20 minutes and sweep the floor or go to the other side of the building and get more parts.
 But this job eliminated all of this.
 You simply fed in boards, flipped boards, pulled boards, as fast as you could, just to keep up.
 The machines weren’t deafening, but you didn’t work with anyone, as the people running the painter and dryer were stuck at their stations, a hundred feet away from you.
 A guy ran a fork truck, but he was constantly moving around pallets, hauling in new blank boards and packing away the finished pieces.
 We did stop for 20 minutes to eat a quick lunch, but I barely got to say hello to the coworkers before we got back to it.